apostrophecms/docs/docs/guide/vite.md

 - `exclude` should include `apos-build/@apostrophecms/vite/my-namespace/dist`

 :::warning
 When following imports in your editor (e.g., Ctrl + Click in VSCode), you'll be taken to the `apos-build` directory rather than the original source code.
 This is because the `apos-build` directory contains a complete copy of your project's source code (including Admin UI) from all modules (local and npm) and serves as Vite's actual source directory for building the project.
+Do not modify code in this folder as your changes will be lost.
+Change files in the original folder.
 :::

 ## Asset Handling